HKH515/VLN56/README.md

 ![AddComputerScientist](https://github.com/HKH515/VLN56/blob/qt/Images/Add_Computer_Scientist.jpg?raw=true)

 To add a computer scientist simply choose Computer Scientist in the dropdown box and click on the add button at the bottom of the program window.
 A new window will appear where the user can input Name, Birth Year, Death Year, Sex, Profession and a short Description, although Description is optional.
 Once completed all the user needs to do is press Add and the computer scientist has been added to the database.
-Keep in mind that symbols and numbers will not work in the name, sex and profession feilds and symbols or letters will not work in the Birth Year and Death Year fields.
+Note that symbols and numbers will not work in the name, sex and profession feilds and symbols or letters will not work in the Birth Year and Death Year fields.

 ##Search for a Computer Scientist: